tgen/jetstream/docs/tasks.md

 for downstream meta-analysis of the projects themselves (eg. performance comparisons, or documenting the tasks)

+## Identity

+The identity of a task is a hash of `cmd` and `exec` directives.
+This identity is used to compare tasks against the saved progress records.
+If the task identity has changed, the task will need to be reset along with any downstream tasks.

+Identity is a good indicator that tasks have changed and will need to be re-run, but it's possible to make changes to a template that go undetected.
+Understanding task identity will prevent you from making common mistakes:

+- Making changes to external scripts or utilities called by the task cmd without any changes to the task.
+Since the cmd has not changed, the identity will not change, and Jetstream will not know that the task needs to be rerun.
+Avoid this problem by tracking version information to the cmd and updating if any change to the external script changes.

+- Changing other task directives will only force a task to be reset if it has already failed.
+If the task completed successfully, or has not been run yet, the task content will not be updated.

+## Directives

 Here is a list of the common task directives and how they're used:

 ---